Halliburton (NYSE:HAL) Announces Quarterly Earnings Results

 Halliburton (NYSE:HAL) released its earnings results on Monday.
-The oilfield services company reported $0.18 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.15 by $0.03, MarketWatch Earnings reports.
-The firm had revenue of $3.24 billion for the quarter, compared to analysts’ expectations of $3.21 billion.
-Halliburton had a negative net margin of 26.60% and a positive return on equity of 11.10%.
-Halliburton’s quarterly revenue was down 37.6% on a year-over-year basis.
-During the same quarter last year, the company earned $0.32 EPS.
+The oilfield services company reported $0.18 earnings per share for the quarter, beating the consensus estimate of $0.15 by $0.03, MarketWatch Earnings reports.
+Halliburton had a positive return on equity of 11.10% and a negative net margin of 26.60%.
+The company had revenue of $3.24 billion during the quarter, compared to the consensus estimate of $3.21 billion.
+During the same period in the previous year, the company posted $0.32 EPS.
+Halliburton’s revenue was down 37.6% compared to the same quarter last year.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, December 23rd.
-Shareholders of record on Thursday, December 3rd were paid a $0.045 dividend.
-This represents a $0.18 dividend on an annualized basis and a yield of 0.90%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, December 23rd.
+Shareholders of record on Thursday, December 3rd were paid a dividend of $0.045 per share.
+This represents a $0.18 dividend on an annualized basis and a dividend yield of 0.88%.
 The ex-dividend date of this dividend was Wednesday, December 2nd.
-Halliburton’s dividend payout ratio (DPR) is presently 14.52%.
+Halliburton’s dividend payout ratio is presently 14.52%.

-Several equities analysts have commented on the stock.
-HSBC cut shares of Halliburton from a “hold” rating to a “reduce” rating and set a $14.20 target price on the stock. in a research note on Thursday, December 10th.
-Tudor Pickering raised shares of Halliburton from a “hold” rating to a “buy” rating in a research note on Monday, December 7th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of Halliburton from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $13.50 to $24.00 in a research note on Tuesday, December 15th.
-Stephens raised shares of Halliburton from an “equal weight” rating to an “overweight” rating and lifted their price objective for the stock from $14.00 to $25.00 in a research note on Wednesday.
-Finally, Northland Securities lifted their price objective on shares of Halliburton from $15.00 to $20.00 and gave the stock a “market perform” rating in a research note on Wednesday.
-They noted that the move was a valuation call.
-Three analysts have rated the stock with a sell rating, twelve have given a hold rating, nine have issued a buy rating and two have given a strong buy rating to the company.
-Halliburton presently has an average rating of “Hold” and an average price target of $15.20.
+A number of brokerages have recently commented on HAL.
+Credit Suisse Group boosted their price objective on Halliburton from $11.75 to $12.00 and gave the stock a “neutral” rating in a research report on Tuesday, October 20th.
+BMO Capital Markets began coverage on Halliburton in a research report on Thursday, October 1st.
+They set a “market perform” rating and a $14.00 price objective for the company.
+Exane BNP Paribas started coverage on Halliburton in a research report on Monday, October 12th.
+They set an “underperform” rating and a $11.50 price objective for the company.
+Smith Barney Citigroup upgraded shares of Halliburton from a “neutral” rating to a “buy” rating in a research note on Tuesday, December 15th.
+Finally, HSBC lowered shares of Halliburton from a “hold” rating to a “reduce” rating and set a $14.20 price target on the stock. in a research note on Thursday, December 10th.
+Three research analysts have rated the stock with a sell rating, twelve have given a hold rating, nine have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
+The stock has an average rating of “Hold” and an average price target of $14.20.

 Halliburton Company provides a range of services and products to oil and natural gas companies worldwide.
 The company's Completion and Production segment offers production enhancement services, including stimulation and sand control services; and cementing services, such as well bonding and casing, as well as provides casing equipment.